The Impossibility Defense in Offshore Trust Cases

 The impossibility defense is available regardless of when the trust was established, but timing affects how courts evaluate credibility.
 A trust created years before any claim arises presents a stronger impossibility argument because the planning was not connected to a specific litigation strategy.
 The Grant trusts, established nearly a decade before the tax liabilities, demonstrated this advantage.

 The Jones clause authorizes the trustee to pay a specific existing creditor under defined conditions.
-It serves a dual function: it mitigates the fraudulent transfer analysis and demonstrates that the trust was not designed solely to obstruct the creditor.
+It accomplishes two things at once.
+It weakens the fraudulent transfer analysis because the trust was not designed solely to obstruct the creditor, and it supports the contempt defense because the trust addresses the known creditor rather than manufacturing an impossibility.

-The honest tradeoffs are that post-claim trusts carry higher contempt risk and weaker negotiating leverage compared to pre-claim planning.
+The real tradeoffs are that post-claim trusts carry higher contempt risk and weaker negotiating leverage compared to pre-claim planning.
 Courts are less sympathetic to impossibility claims when the trust was created in response to a known threat.
-But the defense remains structurally available when the trust separates control from the settlor, the trustee operates independently under foreign law, and the settlor cooperates with the court’s process.
+The defense remains structurally available when the trust separates control from the settlor, the trustee operates independently under foreign law, and the settlor cooperates with the court’s process.

 Gideon Alper